Cycling-Ice-cool Roglic strengthens Tour lead, exhausted Bernal fades | Sports-Games

 The Colombian collapsed on his bike after the finish, mumbling: "I looked at my numbers, they're good, the others are just better."
 Bernal will now have to throw everything in the biggest battle of this year's Tour, the 17th stage, which finishes in Meribel 2,304 metres above sea level atop the Col de la Loze, an unforgiving 21.5-km climb at an average gradient of 7.8%.

-Friday's stage signalled the end of French hopes as Romain Bardet, who started the day in fourth place overall 30 seconds off the pace, ended up 2:30 behind Roglic after the 2016 runner-up took a heavy tumble earlier.
+Friday's stage signalled the end of French hopes as Romain Bardet, who started the day in fourth place overall 30 seconds off the pace, ended up 2:30 behind Roglic and had to pull out after the 2016 runner-up took a heavy tumble earlier.
 The AG2R-La Mondiale rider crashed on a descent and quickly got back on his bike, but had to sit down again because of a bout of dizziness.

+Bardet's AG2R La Mondiale team later said that the Frenchman had to pull out of the race after suffering a concussion.
 Guillaume Martin, third overall at the start, cracked in the penultimate climb and crossed the line 2:46 after Roglic.
-Bardet and Martin are now just outside the top 10, 3:00 and 3:14 behind Roglic, respectively.